 - It's Good Business (Newfoundland and Labrador)

 - Be A Responsible Server (Yukon)

-- Program participants who have taken Deal Us In, Reel Facts, ProTect, or A Good Call will
+Program participants who have taken Deal Us In, Reel Facts, ProTect, or A Good Call

 - Proof of responsible liquor service training must include:

-Original documents belong to the registrant; however, proof of training must be
+SMART Training account.
+Original documents belong to the registrant; however, proof of training must be provided to the

 Liquor industry workers are required to carry their ProServe card on their person